SUSSdeveloper/SUSSprg/README.md

 - d) In the file `tcp_input.c`, which deals with incoming acknowledgments (ACKs), SUSS adds a few lines of code.
 - e) To assign a random ID for each test, a few lines of code have been added to the file `tcp_cong.c`.

-You can identify SUSS's specific modifications in the Linux source code by searching for the "/* suss" comments in the files located in the `sourceCode/linux-VER/suss` directory.
+You can identify SUSS's specific modifications in the Linux source code by searching for the "`/* suss`" comments in the files located in the `sourceCode/linux-VER/suss` directory.

 ### Installation Roadmap